-- In cosmetics, because CBD has a remarkable ability to communicate intelligently with our endocrine and immune systems in order to balance imbalances, whether caused by stress or other external aggressions.
-The most well known being the famous "oxidative stress" that wreaks havoc on the skin by asphyxiating our epidermal cells.
+- In cosmetics, CBD has a remarkable ability to communicate intelligently with our endocrine and immune systems in order to harmonise imbalances, whether caused by stress or other external aggressions.
+The most well-known is the famous "oxidative stress" that wreaks havoc on the skin by asphyxiating our epidermal cells.

 CBD is also one of the rare active ingredients capable of regulating sebum so well, thus limiting its production, and correcting oily skin and the appearance of blackheads.